The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Introduction

-and $\|\cdot\|_l$ denotes the uniform norm on the space $C([0,l],\mathbb R^k)$ of all continuous function from $[0,l]$ to $\mathbb R^k$.
-The most probable transition path of system \eqref{firstequation} is determined by the minimizer of OM functional in a suitable space.
-The study of the OM functional $S_{X}^{OM}$ indicates some properties on the most probable transition paths \cite{Du2020,Li2021}.
-The OM functional can deduce an Euler-Lagrange (E-L) equation under a variational principle.
-Based on the Euler-Lagrange equation, a number of numerical algorithm have been proposed to seek for the most probable transition path, such as \cite{E2002,E2004}.
-This approach has been used to analyze the geometrical structure of most probable transition paths \cite{Soskin2006}.
-Notice that the Euler-Lagrange equation is a sufficient but not necessary description for the most probable transition path, ant it is a second order equation with two boundary values which is in general hard to solve both analytically and numerically.
-Hence there are some natural and crucial questions left, such as whether there are sufficient and necessary descriptions for most probable transition paths.
-Furthermore, can we have simpler and more efficient descriptions for most probable transition paths?
-These two questions are exactly what motivate us in the present paper.
+The most probable transition paths of \eqref{firstequation} are determined by the minimizers (not necessarily unique) of $S_{X}^{OM}$ in a suitable space.
+Such a path can be considered as an infinite-dimensional version of the statistical mode, one of the numerical characteristics of probability laws \cite{AKLS21}.
+The study of the OM functional yielded many properties of most probable transition paths \cite{DLL21,Li2021}.
+From the standard calculus of variation, the OM functional can deduce an Euler--Lagrange (EL) equation, based on which a number of numerical methods have been proposed to seek for most probable transition paths \cite{E2002,E2004}.
+The EL equation has also been used to analyze the geometrical structure of most probable transition paths \cite{Soskin2006}.

+Notice that the Euler--Lagrange equation is a necessary but not sufficient description for the most probable transition paths, and it is a second-order equation with two boundary values which is in general hard to solve neither analytically nor numerically.
+There is a natural and crucial question: Can we have a sufficient and necessary, and simpler (at least analytically) description for the most probable transition paths?
+This is what motivates us in the present paper.